 - Intellectual Property Law

 Each concentration requires successful completion of (1) two or more foundational courses, (2) three or more approved courses, and (3) an independent research paper or an experiential course.
-A student will be deemed to have satisfied the requirements for completion of the concentration only upon approval of the Concentration Completion Form by the Vice Dean.
+A student will be deemed to have satisfied the requirements for completion of the concentration only upon approval of the Concentration Completion Form for the Business, Criminal, or IP Concentration, or the International Concentration Form, by the Vice Dean.
 The Form must be submitted, and is available only to students in their third year of study by February 1 for May graduates, by May 1 for August graduates, and by September 1 for December graduates.

 The requirements for particular concentrations are included in the Policy Appendices and may be revised from time to time, depending on course and instructor availability.